 Innovation is typically thought of as using new ideas to make things better.
 And while we certainly have new challenges and opportunities, we have to understand that Indigenous Peoples have been innovating on these lands for millennia.

-The reason many events are started with a territory acknowledgement is because it recognizes — in a straightforward way — that Indigenous Peoples were the original inhabitants and innovators of what is now known to settlers as Canada.
+The reason many events are started with a territory acknowledgement is that it recognizes — in a straightforward way — that Indigenous Peoples were the original inhabitants and innovators of what is now known to settlers as Canada.

 As the original inventors, innovators and entrepreneurs on these lands, Indigenous Peoples have thrived here, sustainably.

-From inventions like the kayak, snow shoes and the toboggan to health remedies such as pain relievers and even medicines that cured scurvy in newcomers to this land.
+From inventions like the kayak, snowshoes and the toboggan to health remedies such as pain relievers and even medicines that cured scurvy in newcomers to this land.

 Indigenous Ways of Knowing & Being

-As we move from from a resource-economy to a knowledge-economy, the world is coming to realize the knowledge and value that Indigenous perspectives hold.
+As we move from a resource-economy to a knowledge-economy, the world is coming to realize the knowledge and value that Indigenous perspectives hold.

 Indigenous voices are now being heard thanks to social technologies.
 Indigenous people have never stopped innovating, we’ve never stopped using our voices.
 It’s just that now we’re being heard loud and clear.

 Sometimes, Innovation means looking back to go forward.
 This is at the root of Indigenous culture.
-We look back and are guided through ancestral knowledge and this is what allowed for us to thrive for many, many generations.
+We look back and are guided through ancestral knowledge and this is what allowed us to thrive for many, many generations.